anjalib9605/E-Library-System/README.md

 # Limitations

 Uses Google Books API, so book availability is limited.
-Lacks complete details (some books have missing images, descriptions, or authors)
+Lacks complete details (some books have missing images, descriptions, or authors).
 No actual borrowing system (backend integration required).
 UI/UX can be improved.

 # Future Improvements

-Implement a backend to store borrowed books
+Implement a backend to store borrowed books.
-Improve book availability using a larger database
+Improve book availability using a larger database.
-User Authentication (Login to track borrowed books) Email Notifications for Borrow Requests
+User Authentication (Login to track borrowed books).
+Email Notifications for Borrow Requests.

 **Author-**
 Created as a college assignment by me-> Anjali B. Feel free to fork, modify, and improve.